Duals Demonstration CY2013 Payment Rates to Integrated Care Organizations (ICOs) — Revised August 2013

 Letters of Intent regarding CMS Financial Alignment Models

 In July 2011, CMS announced that it is offering opportunities to align financing between Medicare and Medicaid to support improvements in care for dual eligible individuals.
 The two financing options – managed fee for service, and capitated – were detailed in a letter to State Medicaid Directors (see posting below).
-On September 30, 2011, MassHealth submitted a Letter of Intent to CMS to pursue the capitated, three-way contract model for our initiative to integrate care for dual eligibles ages 21-64.
+On September 30, 2011, MassHealth submitted a Letter of Intent to CMS to pursue the capitated, three-way contract model for our initiative to integrate care for dual

 - Letter of Intent - Duals 21-64 Financial Alignment file size 1MB